apify/apify-docs/sources/platform/integrations/programming/api.md

 Therefore, you need to make sure the token has sufficient permissions not only to set up the webhook, but also to perform the actual operation.

-:::tip Example
+:::tip

 Let's say you want to create a webhook that pushes an item to a dataset every time an Actor successfully finishes.
-Then such a scoped token needs to be allowed to both run the Actor (in order to create the webhook), and write to that dataset.
+Then such a scoped token needs to be allowed to both run the Actor (to create the webhook), and write to that dataset.

 :::